timsmykov/agent-web-app/README.md

 ## Notes

 - All data lives in-memory; restarting the dev server resets tasks.
-- Voice capture relies on browser APIs (Web Speech & speechSynthesis).
-Use a Chromium-based browser for best results.
+- Voice capture relies on the browser Web Speech API for recognition; use a Chromium-based browser for best results.